Gentle Preventative Care Right Here In Amherst

 What Happens at a Preventative Exam?

-Amherst dentist Dr. Kenneth Edwards will examine your teeth for any sign of decay.
-He will review your x-rays with you and create a treatment plan if there are any problems starting to arise.
+When you make an appointment with our Amherst, NH dental office, Dr. Kenneth Edwards will examine your teeth for any signs of decay.
+He will review your dental x-rays with you and create a treatment plan if any problems are arising.
 Dr. Edwards will also perform a thorough examination of your gums and the soft tissue in your mouth to screen for gum disease, oral cancer, and signs of any other health conditions.
 The earlier a problem is detected, the easier it is to treat!

 During your exam and cleaning, we will review your home care routine to make sure you are using appropriate brushing and flossing techniques.
-Your hygienist will review and demonstrate the correct way to brush and floss and also discuss the best products for you to use, based on your needs.
+Your hygienist will evaluate and show the correct way to brush and floss and also discuss the best products for you to use, based on your needs.

-Diet can also be a factor in the health of your mouth, and the effects of what you eat go beyond the advice we all know such as avoiding sugary foods and drinks.
+Diet can also be a factor to your oral health, and the effects of what you eat go beyond the advice we have always been told- such as avoiding sugary foods and drinks.
 If you have any questions about how your diet can affect your oral health, we will be happy to discuss it with you and make recommendations.